IIT-SoftBots/PSoC5_FW_WISH_VIBES/FW_Socket - WISH+Dayton/README_differenze con FW_healthySubj.txt

 and the TopDesign is modified to drive also the vibrotactile actuators using the AdditionalGPIO port.

-With respect to the 'socket' FW:
+FW is different in the device for 'healthy subjects'.
 - è cambiato il sensore di pressione utilizzato, quindi i parametri di rescaling del FW;
-- L'amplificatore utilizzato accetta solo valori positivi in ingresso.
-NON MANDARE PWM NEGATIVI
+- VT1_DIR_Write e VT2_DIR_Write diversi
-- VT1_DIR_Write e VT2_DIR_Write sono coerenti, mentre per i toast non lo erano, non so perchè
+-commActivate